 Your Financial Aid Costs

 The purpose of financial aid is to assist in covering your Educational Costs.
 These costs include tuition, fees, room, board, transportation, and an average allowance for personal expenses.
 Financial aid is NOT intended to meet all of your living costs, and students must be prepared to meet their own non-educational living needs when they attend.
-The average financial aid cost of attendance* for 2016-2017 is $XXXX for Undergraduate students and $XXXX for Graduate students.
+The average financial aid cost of attendance* for 2018-2019 is $38,238 for Undergraduate students and $45,106 for Graduate students.
 Your financial aid from ALL sources cannot exceed this amount.

 Cost of Attendance